Skip to content

 However roughly the crash was located in this markup, it was sufficient to allow recovery of the bodies after the war, for all are now interred at Fort Jefferson Barracks National Cemetery in St Louis, USA.

-Detail: at Meade’s recorded crash time, 1650 hrs, sunset was only an hour away: 1751 hrs.((Per NOAA ESRL Sunrise/Sunset Calculator.))
+Detail: at Mead’s recorded crash time, 1650 hrs, sunset was only an hour away: 1751 hrs.8

 Translation of an accompanying story by a Sgt Tieb Chanphan:

 I heard the remarkable story of a sergeant in an anti-aircraft battery who shot down a B-24 which was making a bombing run on Mae Ta Bridge.
 Because the battery had no anti-aircraft cannon in that time of severe shortages, the sergeant used an anti-tank gun on the four-engined plane when it appeared at low altitude one moonlit night.
 He hit the plane and it lost altitude, disappearing in the hills.
 Early the next morning, the sergeant found the plane wreck.
-He was able to get some souvenirs and then revealed the location of the downed plane and how he had shot it down with an anti-tank cannon.”5
+He was able to get some souvenirs and then revealed the location of the downed plane and how he had shot it down with an anti-tank cannon.”11

 21 November 1944